-- 5.1 Whilst it is considered that for new developments amenity space is an important feature, this scheme is to bring an existing vacant building into a new use.
-As previously mentioned, the building is within a town centre location, it is not unusual for flats in such a location to not have access to their own private amenity space or communal space due to the relatively higher density and older buildings.
-In this case a number of public open spaces are in close proximity to the site and includes Doggetts, the Public Open Spaceon Bradley Way and Millview Meadows, all of which are within walking distance. - 5.2 The revised plans continue to show an amenity area to the rear of the site; the surface finish is to be agreed and this can be controlled by condition.
-The amenity area is larger than that seen within the previous application and would be 97 square metres.
-It is considered that this area could be used as a communal patio area or could be landscaped. - 5.3 Supplementary Planning Guidance requires that for flatted schemes balconies should be a minimum of 5 square metres, with the ground floor dwelling having a minimum patio garden of 50 square metres, or the provision of a useable communal garden for residents of 25 square metres per flat.
-One balcony can be seen to the top floor flat; this balcony would be 6.35 square metres and exceeds the guidance and is considered to be acceptable.
-Supplementary guidance also states that the minimum amenity area standards can be combined.
-On this basis the communal garden would be shared between eight flats each having 12.12 square metres. - 5.4 Previous discussions highlighted that a communal garden is not necessarily needed due to the building being within a town centre location and being within a short distance of public open spaces.
+- 4.7 Whilst it is considered that for new developments amenity space is an important feature, this scheme is to bring an existing vacant building into a new use.
+As previously mentioned, the building is within a town centre location; it is not unusual for flats in such a location to not have access to their own private amenity space or communal space due to the relatively higher density and older buildings.
+In this case a number of public open spaces are in close proximity to the site and include Doggetts, the public open space on Bradley Way and Millview Meadows, all of which are within walking distance. - 4.8 With regard to the development at Acacia House, a communal garden area would be provided to the rear of the plot and would be 72.51 square metres in area.
+Supplementary Planning Guidance requires that for flatted schemes balconies should be a minimum of 5 square metres, with the ground floor dwelling having a minimum patio garden of 50 square metres, or the provision of a useable communal residents garden of 25 square metres per flat is required.
+One balcony can be seen to the top floor flat; this balcony would be 6.35 square metres and exceeds the guidance and is considered to be acceptable. - 4.9 Supplementary guidance also states that the minimum amenity area standards can be combined.
+On this basis the communal garden would be shared between eight flats each having 9.06 square metres.
+Whilst this is a significant shortfall, the building is in a town centre location and, as previously mentioned, is within a short distance from public open spaces.
+As a consequence the shortfall in amenity space provision can be justified as acceptable given the site's town centre location.